 Unfortunately, most doctors give little direction to their older adult patients, seeing their physical decline (and cognitive decline) as just a part of getting old.

 In my opinion, this mindset would be like a football team giving up when they’re behind by two touchdowns after the first half of the game.

-Although there are many different diseases connected to cachexia, and the strategies to slow it have similarities, I’m writing this article with the focus on cardiac cachexia because I believe a close family with heart disease is dealing with cardiac cachexia right now.
+Although there are many different diseases connected to cachexia, and the strategies to slow it have similarities, I’m writing this article with the focus on cardiac cachexia because I believe a close family member with heart disease is dealing with cardiac cachexia right now.
 Perhaps you, or one of your family members is as well.

 Muscle And Quality Of Life